-There will be no formal pausing rules given the extensive safety database for all vaccines used in participants have received a boost dose.
+There will be no formal pausing rules given the extensive safety database for all vaccines used in this study, however reactogenicity data will be reviewed after the first 100 (approximately) participants have received a boost dose.

 The study can be paused upon advice of the DSMB, Chief Investigator, Study Sponsor, regulatory authority, Ethical Committee(s), for any single event or combination of multiple events which, in their professional opinion, jeopardise the safety of the participants or the reliability of the data.